arcus-azure/arcus.testing/docs/preview/02-Features/assertion.md

 ```

 ### Loading XML documents yourself
 The XML assertion equalization can be called directly with raw contents - internally it parses to a valid XML structure: `XmlDocument`.
-It it so happens that you want to compare two XML nodes with different serialization settings, you can load the two nodes separately and do the equalization on the loaded nodes.
+If you want to compare two XML nodes with different serialization settings, you can load the two nodes separately and do the equalization on the loaded nodes.

 💡 It provides you with more options to control how your file should be loaded.